rehierl/node-tree-outliner/1-2-node-trees/3-2-node-sequence.md

 * right => (left and right)

 Note that a sequence's last node is not considered to be right-subsequent to its sequence.
-That is, because the last node is considered to be within the boundaries of its sequence.
+That is because the last node is considered to be within the boundaries of its sequence.

 <!-- ======================================================================= -->